0xae/trender/README.md

     use crawlers to get media content
 ### software-engineering
-    well, we enjoy the luxury of things happening all the time (crawling activity) what if we used that to implement some kind of production testing for higher quality
+    well, we enjoy the luxury of things happening all the time (crawling activity) what if we used that to implement some kind of serve->test ( ~live testing ? )

 ### storage
 * [Cockroach DB for storing distributed data](https://cockroachdb-getting-started.glitch.me/#/cluster/all/overview)